 Presence photos (Armed or Scouting)

 In Scouting Mode, this is how you watch what's visiting without closing the door.
 You'll also get a Scout Alert when an animal first enters and a Scout Trigger if it reaches the trigger distance.
-Each alert type is limited to once every 5 minutes, but photos keep coming during that window.
+Repeat alerts from the same visit are throttled so your activity feed isn't flooded, but photos keep coming either way.
 The scouting photo interval is adjustable in settings (from 15 seconds up to 5 minutes, or off).

 See Scouting Mode and Pre-Capture Notification.